Tim Prater

 Posted by Tim Prater in Agenda, Resources

-Sandgate Community Garden: Update 5th May 2024
+Sandgate Community Garden: Update 7th July 2024

 What’s Next?

-• Repot the squashes
+• Repot some of the pot plants

 This weeks update from the Sandgate Community Garden Diary.